rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [rustc-dev-guide-fingerprints]: https://rustc-dev-guide.rust-lang.org/queries/incremental-compilation-in-detail.html#checking-query-results-for-changes-hashstable-and-fingerprints

-The `verify-ich` check is a safeguard asserting internal inconsistency of the fingerprints.
-The compiler stores fingerprints for both cached and uncached values.
-Every time we compute an uncached value, we double-check that its newly computed fingerprint against the finger print stored in the cache.
-There are multiple ways that a fingerprint mismatch could arise, but they all represent bugs within the Rust compiler itself.
+The `verify-ich` check is a safeguard asserting internal consistency of the fingerprints.
+Sometimes the compiler is forced to rerun a query, and expects that the output is the same as from a prior incremental compilation session.
+The newly enabled verification checks that the value is indeed as expected, rather than assuming so.
+In some cases, due to bugs in the compiler's implementation, this was not actually the case.

-## History of deployment
+## History

-We [initially added][pr-45867] `verify-ich` as a tool to use when developing rustc itself, back in 2017; it was solely provided via an unstable `-Z` flag, only available to nightly and development builds.
+We [initially added][pr-45867] `verify-ich` as a tool to use when developing rustc itself, back in 2017.
+It was solely provided via an unstable `-Z` flag, only available to nightly and development builds.

 More recently, in March, we encountered a [miscompilation][issue-82920] that led us to [turn on `verify-ich` by default][pr-83007].
 The Rust compiler team decided it was better to catch fingerprint problems and abort compilation, rather than allow for potential miscompilations (and subsequent misbehavior) to sneak into Rust programmer's binaries.